garden-io/garden/docs/reference/module-types/jib-container.md

 # `jib-container` Module Type

+{% hint style="warning" %}
+Modules are deprecated and will be removed in version `0.14`.
+Please use [action](../../using-garden/actions.md)-based configuration instead.
+See the [0.12 to Bonsai migration guide](../../tutorials/migrating-to-bonsai.md) for details.
+{% endhint %}

 ## Description

 Extends the [container type](./container.md) to build the image with [Jib](https://github.com/GoogleContainerTools/jib).
 Use this to efficiently build container images for Java services.
 Check out the [jib example](https://github.com/garden-io/garden/tree/0.12.51/examples/jib-container) to see it in action.